Ellyse Perry: 2007–08: Debut in all three formats

 Perry was fast-tracked into the Australian team for a series in July 2007 against New Zealand, despite having never played a match at senior level.
 She made her One Day International debut in Darwin on 22 July at the age of 16 years and 8 months, becoming the youngest-ever cricketer to represent Australia.
 Taking two wickets for 37 runs from eight overs, her first scalp was Maria Fahey, whom she bowled for 11.
 Then, batting down the order at nine, she made 19 from 20 balls before Australia were all out for 174 to lose by 35 runs.

 In her Twenty20 International debut at the Melbourne Cricket Ground against England on 1 February 2008, Perry "confirmed herself as a star for the future" through a "superb all-round performance" which included a late-innings knock of 29 not out from 25 balls before taking 4/20 off 4 overs to help Australia win by 21 runs.
-The breakthrough display, which also featured a skillful piece of fielding to execute a run out, sparked excitement around Perry's potential to join revered players, such as Keith Miller, in Australia's exclusive and illustrious club of legendary all-rounders.
+The display, which also featured a piece of fielding to execute a run out, sparked interest around Perry's potential to join revered players, such as Keith Miller, in Australia's exclusive and illustrious club of legendary all-rounders.

 In the 2007–08 Women's Ashes match at Bradman Oval in Bowral on 15 February, Perry became the youngest-ever Australian Test cricketer, debuting at the age of 17 years and 3 months.
 The hosts batted first and collapsed to 5/59 on the first day, bringing Perry to the crease to join Kate Blackwell.
 Perry made 21 from 77 balls before being run out, ending the highest partnership of the innings.
 The next day, she claimed her first Test wicket, removing England opener Caroline Atkins for 15 and finishing with 2/49 from 23 overs.
 She made just six runs in the second innings and took one more wicket for the match as the visitors went on to win by six wickets.